 Breastfeeding consultant and former maternity nurse, Geraldine Miskin, suggests that mothers who do want a drink could have one with a meal shortly after a feed, so there is time to process the alcohol before baby needs to feed again.

-In general, it is good to follow the alcohol unit advice that people should not regularly drink more than 14 units a week.
+In general, it is good to follow the UK's Chief Medical Officers' low risk drinking guidance that people should not regularly drink more than 14 units a week.
 If you do choose to drink, it is best to spread your drinks evenly throughout the week.
 If you wish to cut down the amount you are drinking, a good way to do this is to have several drink-free days per week.

 However, Janet Fyle, professional policy advisor at the Royal College of Midwives (RCM), believes that saying it’s fine to drink in moderation sends out the wrong signals.